-observers in the media and financial community believe that with Zuena Aero as the CEO te its growth trajectory for many years to come. , the company will Require (a) red: Discuss FIVE corporate social responsibility activities that MAL stores could spend the Sh.2 2 million awarded.
-(10 marks) (b) Balanced Score Card tool was used to measure performance at MAL. (i) Define this tool.
-(2 marks) (ii) Examine the FOUR metrics of Balanced Score Card tool identified in (b) (i) above.
-(8 marks) (c) Analyse FIVE external factors that might affect business at MAL.
-(10 marks) (d) Evaluate FIVE benefits that could accrue to MAL from the business level strategy that was i Aero. ntroduced by Zuena (10 marks) ( Total: 40 marks ) QUEST (a) FION TWO Describe FIVE advantages of using gap analysis in organisational performance measuremen t.
-(5 marks) (b) Evaluate FIVE steps involved in strategic management process.
-(5 marks) (c) A mission statement influences corporate performance since it incorporates the basic busin reason for its existence. ess purpose and the In view of the above statement, explain the influence of mission statement on performance.
-(5 marks) (Total: 15 marks) QUEST (a) FION THREE Examine FIVE limitations of Michael Porter's five forces of competitive advantage.
-(5 marks) (b) Controlling is one of the critical functions of management in an organisation.
-Describe FIVE guidelines to adhere to when undertaking this function.
+Most observers in the media and financial community believe that with Zuena Aero as the CEO, the company will continue its growth trajectory for many years to come.

+(a) Discuss FIVE corporate social responsibility activities that MAL stores could spend the Sh.
+2 million awarded.
+(10 marks) (b) Balance (i) ed Score Card tool was used to measure performance at MAL.
+Define this tool.
+(2 marks) (ii) Examine the FOUR metrics of Balanced Score Card tool identified in (b) (i) above (8 marks) (c) Analys e FIVE external factors that might affect business at MAL.
+(10 marks) (d) Evaluat Aero. e FIVE benefits that could accrue to MAL from the business level strategy that was introduced by Zuena (10 marks) (Total: 40 marks) QUE STION TV WO (a) Describ e FIVE advantages of using gap analysis in organisational performance measuremen t.
+(5 marks) (b) Evaluat e FIVE steps involved in strategic management process.
+(5 marks) (c) ion statement influences corporate performance since it incorporates the basic busir for its existence. ess purpose and the In view of the above statement, explain the influence of mission statement on performance.
+(5 marks) (Total: 15 marks) QUE STION TH IREE (a) Examin e FIVE limitations of Michael Porter's five forces of competitive advantage.
+(5 marks) (b) ling is one of the critical functions of management in an organisation.
+FIVE guidelines to adhere to when undertaking this function.
 (5 marks) (c) Assess FIVE weaknesses of hierarchical organisational structure.
-(5 marks) (Total: 15 marks) TION FOUR (a) With reference to cultural dimensions, distinguish between "indulgence" and "restraint".
-(4 marks) (b) Dr. John Kotter, a world-renown change expert, introduced eight elements in the change pulsed "Leading Change". process in his book, Appraise FOUR of these elements.
-(4 marks) (c) ABC limited uses McKinsey's 7S model in their strategic planning.
+(5 marks) (Total: 15 marks) QUE STION FO (a) With re ference to cultural dimensions, distinguish between "indulgence" and "restraint".
+(4 marks) (b) n Kotter, a world-renown change expert, introduced eight elements in the change ng Change". process in his book, Apprais se FOUR of these elements.
+(4 marks) (c) ABC li mited uses McKinsey's 7S model in their strategic planning.
 Explain the elements in the model.
-(7 marks) (Total: 15 marks) QUEST TION FIVE

-- (a) With reference to international business environment, explain FOUR sources of comparative advantage to an organisation.
-(4 marks) - (b) Outline FIVE benefits of using patterns of strategy development.
-(5 marks) - (c) With reference to the 'deep dive' analogy, describe THREE disciplines of strategic thinking one can develop to continually ground a business.
-(6 marks)
+(7 marks) (Total: 15 marks) OUE STION FI VE (a) ference to international business environment, explain FOUR sources of comparate ive advantage to an (4 marks) (b) Outline FIVE benefits of using patterns of strategy development.
+(5 marks) (c) ference to the 'deep dive' analogy, describe THREE disciplines of strategic thinking ally ground a business. g one can develop to (6 marks) (Total: 15 marks)